Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm for Neural Network-Based Optimal Feedback Control: Introduction

 The two methods have not, though, hitherto been comparatively studied.
 Thus, it is imperative to conduct a comparative study of them.
 Albeit supervised learning problems can be easily optimized, the quality of the learned controller heavily depends on the dataset generated by open-loop optimal control solvers.
-Meanwhile, direct policy optimization turns the OCP into a complex optimization problem straightforwardly, which can be hard to optimize when the problem is complicated.
 In this work, we demonstrate that the supervised learning approach holds advantages over direct policy optimization in terms of optimality and training time.
 The primary benefit of supervised learning stems from the network's ability to directly learn the optimal control signal from a pre-computed dataset, making the process less challenging compared to the online training required for direct policy optimization.
 However, direct policy optimization can yield further performance enhancements with a near-optimally initialized network, since its objective takes the controlled dynamics into consideration and aligns more closely with the original goal of the OCP.

 Our comparison of the two approaches shows that they are interrelated and complementary, enlightening us to combine them to overcome their inherent limitations.
 Thereby, we present a unified training paradigm for neural network-based optimal feedback controllers, dubbed as the \textbf{Pre-Train and Fine-Tune} strategy.
 Initial pre-training through \textit{offline supervised learning} guides the network to a reasonable solution with a small loss, whilst fine-tuning by \textit{online direct policy optimization} breaks the limitations of the precomputed dataset and further improves the controller's performance and robustness.